jubobot/leap_se/pages/docs/platform/services/openvpn.md

 *Essential configuration*

-* `openvpn.gateway_address`: The address that OpenVPN daemon is bound to and that VPN clients connect to.
 * `ip_address`: The main IP of the server, and the egress address for outgoing traffic.
+* `openvpn.gateway_address`: A secondary address on the same machine (sharing the same interface, or on a separate interface).
+The OpenVPN daemon is bound to this address and VPN clients connect to it.

 For example: